sebas00/quipbot/README.md

 # quipbot
-Quibot with integration to Salesforce
+Quipbot with integration to Salesforce

 This Quipbot opens a websocket to quip, and can retrieve and update Salesforce data.